Here are resources to help you decide what's best for you.

 discoversailing This site from SailAmerica.com bills itself as a "convenient way to get connected to the world of sailing."
 It offers the Sailboat Wizard, a questionnaire that may help you determine what type sailboat fits your interests and budget.

-US Sailing, the national governing body of sailing in the United States, provides "Getting Started," a site that provides a discussion of different types of sailboats and other resources.
+US Sailing, the national governing body of sailing in the United States, provides an opportunity to "Learn to Sail with US Sailing" that includes a discussion of different types of sailboats and other resources.

 "The Sailing Life and You: Choosing the Right Boat" by Tom Linskey, published by Sail Magazine and available online on Discover Sailing, profiles three popular types of boats--off-the-beach boats, day sailors, and coastal cruisers.